 The stripes are worked in subtle shades of Icelandic lace weight wool, handyed with wild Icelandic plants by the dyers at Ullarsellid in Hvanneyrri in the West of Iceland.

 The gorgeous orange is dyed with liturnarmoss that is not a moss, as the name would suggest but grey foliaceous lichen.
-The warm yellowish doesn’t come from the beautiful yello-green flowers of the popular mariustakkur, but from its very recognizable leaves: those from the Mantle’s Lady also known as Lion’s foot, Bear’s foot, Nine Hooks or Dew Cup.
+The warm yellowish doesn’t come from the beautiful yellow-green flowers of the popular mariustakkur, but from its very recognizable leaves: those from the Mantle’s Lady also known as Lion’s foot, Bear’s foot, Nine Hooks or Dew Cup.
 The delicate green is obtained with the roots of snarrotapuntur, a very green grass known as Tufted Hair-grass or Tussock gras.

 Rebecca Blair grew up on the Canadian prairies, so she knows the value of warm but lightweight wool garments.
 She enjoys Icelandic wool yarn, with its combination of downy undercoat and strong guard hair; It has the marvelous quality of being sturdy but very lofty, and therefore perfect for knitting into garments for piling on in layers.
 It makes her excited for cold evenings.